crispinb/cvcap/README.md

     Currently available for Linux, Windows

 ## Future plans
-This is an intentionally simple tool to quickly capture text tasks Checkvist.
+This is an intentionally simple tool to quickly capture text tasks to Checkvist.
 It will likely remain unpolished but serviceable.
 A few additional features I expect to add are:
 * capture task text from clipboard or stdin
 * a MacOS build
 * a completely quiet option for scripting use